TamLucas/Payroll-Calculator/README.md

 Employee Payout Program
 Introduction
-This program is developed to calculate the overtime and commission of employees.
+This program is developed in Python to calculate the overtime and commission of employees.
 The program is developed by Tamires Lucas on 06/27/2022.

 Classes
 The program consists of four classes: